HarshTrivedi/llm_server/README.md

 # Pass the MODEL_NAME you want to run.
 beaker secret write MODEL_NAME gpt-j-6B --workspace ai2/GPT3_Exps

-# Update the beaker-username and maybe

-erver version number as necessary, and run:
+# Update the beaker-username and maybe llm-server version number as necessary, and run:
 # For opt-66b, use 4 GPUS.
 For all other use 2 GPUs and 100Gs.
 beaker session create \
     --image beaker://<beaker-username>/llm-server \